swiftbullet/reactjs-interview-questions/README.md

     <div id='login-btn'>Login</div>
     ```

-    Whereas a **component** can be declared in several different ways.
-It can be a class with a `render()` method.
-Alternatively, in simple cases, it can be defined as a function.
+    Components are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and returns HTML via a render function.
+Components come in two types, Class components and Function components.
 In either case, it takes props as an input, and returns a JSX tree as the output:

     ```javascript
     const Button = ({ onLogin }) =>